longevityframework/longevity/manual/what-is-longevity.md

 focus back on your domain, instead of on mapping your objects to and from the database.

+{% capture content %}
+I use the term "we" in this document - after all, it is really just me
+- not out of pretension or arrogance, but in the humble hope that someday I will not be the only contributor to this project.
+{% endcapture %}
+{% include longevity-meta.html title="not the royal we" content=content%}

+{% assign prevTitle = "user manual" %}
+{% assign prevLink = "./" %}
 {% assign upTitle = "user manual" %}
 {% assign upLink = "./" %}
 {% assign nextTitle="ddd basics" %}